altocodenl/tagaway/readme.md

    19. `stop propagation`: stops propagation of the `ev` passed as an argument.
    20. `increment nPics`: if `Data.pictotal` is more than `State.nPics`, `State.nPics` will be incremented by 20; if `Data.pictotal` is more than `State.nPics` but less than `State.nPics + 20`, then `State.nPics` will be set to `Data.pictotal`.
    21. `change State.nPics`: if `State.nPics + 100` is more than `Data.pictotal`, the responder will invoke `State.query`.
+   22. `change Data.pendingConversions`: if `Data.pendingConversions` is `true` and `State.pendingConversions` already contains an interval, or if `Data.pendingConversions` is `false` and `State.pendingConversions` is `undefined`, the responder does nothing.
+If `Data.pendingConversions` is `true` and there's no interval yet, it sets an interval to invoke `query pics` every 2 seconds and stores it in `State.pendingConversions`.
+If `Data.pendingConversions` is `false` and there's still an interval, it removes it from the store and invokes `clearInterval` on it.

 4. Open
    1. `key down`: if `State.open` is set, invokes `open prev` (if `keyCode` is 37) or `open next` (if `keyCode` is 39).